Creatures from the Abyss

 Creatures from the Abyss (Plankton) is a 1994 Italian horror film directed by Alvaro Passeri and written by Richard Baumann.
 The film stars Clay Rogers, Michael Bon, Sharon Twomey, Laura di Palma, Ann Wolf, and Deran Sarafian.

 Synopsis

-A group of five teenagers, three girls, and two boys get lost in the ocean in a dinghy, and a big storm begins.
+A group of five teenagers (three girls, two boys) get lost in the ocean in a dinghy, and a big storm begins.
 Suddenly they spot a yacht sitting in the middle of the ocean, and they go to investigate and to find shelter.
 But in fact, the yacht was a secret laboratory studying mutated fish resulting from radioactive plankton.
 One of the specimens escaped, killed the crew, and preys on the unsuspecting teenagers.